-Below you will find a graphic which shows the dramatic differences between the CE/EN388 and the ISEA/ASTM testing methods.
-Note the difference between the European and American standards in terms of grams of cut resistance required for each cut level.
-Understanding these differences allows a safety manager to outfit his employees with the ideal protection for each and every application.
-Next time you are viewing a flashy brochure or are approached with the next set of the industry’s “safest gloves” make sure to inquire exactly what their definition of this means.
-This question could be all the difference between the next recorded injury and the next testimonial of an injury prevented.
+Understanding cut tests and standards allows a safety manager to consistently outfit his or her employees with the ideal protection for every application.
+Next time you are viewing a flashy brochure or are approached with the next set of the industries’ “safest gloves,” make sure to inquire exactly what their definition of this means.
+This question could be the difference between the next recorded injury and the next testimonial of an injury prevented.